microdotcompany/playstack/README.md

 ## Mobile Support

 - **iOS Safari**:

   - YouTube, Vimeo, direct video, HLS, DASH: Native fullscreen support (video automatically enters fullscreen on play)
   - Bunny Stream and Google Drive: Full native iOS fullscreen support
   - Other platforms: Limited fullscreen support on iOS
+  - **Note**: The volume bar will not be displayed on iOS devices for react-player platforms, as programmatic volume control is not supported by iOS browsers.

 - **Android Chrome**: Standard fullscreen APIs with touch-friendly controls
 - **Touch Controls**: Gesture support across all platforms